shalabyamr/Web_Maps_with_Auto_ML_Forecasts/README.md

 |                      |                            |              | map_types = folium, mapbox, turf                        |

 ## §0.2: Python Requirements
-You need to sync the enviroment python requirements to the following packages:
+You need to sync the environment python requirements to the following packages:
 * pandas~=2.1.3
 * requests~=2.31.0
 * SQLAlchemy~=2.0.23